 The 9th floor affords a view of tunnels of smoke everywhere, thick, dark, noxious, and concentrated especially in the Jabaliya region and further north and west, in Beit Lahia.

-I smelt this smoke throughout the night and saw the haze this morning.
-The sky illuminated with explosions and Israeli flares.
-At one point, in the lightless bathroom, I looked out the window.
+I smelt this smoke throughout the night, the sky illuminated with explosions and Israeli flares.
+At one point, in the lightless PRCS bathroom, I looked out the window.
 Here, without voices to distract, it was the night and I: the bombing hundreds of metres away, the senseless killing.
 I lost my faith in humanity again.

-The medics, and the ordinary Palestinians who’ve endured a Nakba, occupation, invasions, imprisonment, and starvation rations are what brings me back to life, gives me hope, though their own situation is utterly hopeless.
+The medics, and the ordinary Palestinians who endure an on-going Nakba, occupation, invasions, imprisonment, and starvation rations are what brings me back to life, gives me hope, though their own situation is utterly hopeless.

-When the shelling intensified yesterday, starting around 3 pm with the tanks amassed along Gaza’s border, the medics report that already then they couldn’t reached the injured in many places.
+Starting around 3 pm, with Israeli tanks amassed along Gaza’s border, the medics report that already then they couldn’t reach the injured in many places.
 Before the Ibrahim al-Makadma Mosque near Beit Lahia was hit, killing 16 and seriously wounding 50, 25 in critical condition, the warplanes struck a large, cement water tank atop the hillside overlooking the Dawwar Zimmo area of eastern Jabaliya.

-Heading to the hospital with an injured man, our ambulance meets another going in the opposite direction.
-“Walla, montica khotera!” our driver says, leaning out the window [“really, its really dangerous there”]
+Heading to the hospital with an injured man, our ambulance meets another going in the opposite direction.“Walla, montica khateera!” our driver says, leaning out the window [“really, its really dangerous there”]

 How any earth is left, let alone people, I do not know.

-The urgency to get this out, to report this slaughter, overcomes any need for sleep (two nights without) or warmth (windows blown out in the office I work in).
+The urgency to report this slaughter, overcomes any need for sleep (two nights without) or warmth (windows blown out in the office I work in).